 “You know it’s rude to have private conversations in front of other people,” Ethan said.
 “Is there any way you can tell her to speak up?”

-“Shut up, Ethan,” Alice said, and then she winced and said, “I’m sorry.
-That was rude.
+“Shut up, Ethan,” Alice said, and then winced and said, “I’m sorry.
+I’mm being rude.
 I’m tired.
 I’ve had a long day, and now there’s Kimberley.”

 “Kimberley?”
 Betty said, losing her smile.